cyral-quickstart/quickstart-sidecar-linux/README.md

     CYRAL_SIDECAR_VERSION: Sidecar binary version to be deployed, for instance: v2.32.2

     CYRAL_REPOSITORIES_SUPPORTED: a space seperated list of wires you'd like enabled. if not set all wires are enabled.
+    For example the value "pg oracle" would only enable the postgres and oracle wires.

 > **IMPORTANT:** You must run the export commands as **superuser**!